meows/racket/docs/complex.md

 `ℤ * ℤ` can be interpreted as `Z([a b] · [c d], [a b] × [c d])`.

   * `ℤ(a, b) * ℤ(c, d) == ℤ(ac + bd, ad + bc)`

-## Trichotomy of the Integers

-An integer is either `0`, `positive`, or `negative`.
-The order operator maps an integer to one of these values.

 --------------------------------------------------------------------------------